DominicTremblay/w10d4_lecture/git_workflow.md

 ## Workflow

-1. On master, pull from origin master
+1. On main, pull from origin main
 2. Create a feature branch (feature/feature_name)
-3. Update your branch with the latest changes from master
+3. Update your branch with the latest changes from main

-- `git checkout master`
+- `git checkout main`
-- `git pull origin master`
+- `git pull origin main`
 - `git checkout feature/feature_name` (use git branch as needed)
-- `git merge master` (merge master into the feature branch)
+- `git merge main` (merge main into the feature branch)
 - resolve conflicts and commit changes

 4. Push the feature branch to github